 Seek Medical Treatment for Your Injuries

-If you or anyone else involved are injured, you should immediately seek medical treatment.
+If you or anyone else involved are hurt, you should immediately seek medical treatment.
 Even injuries that don’t seem serious at first should be examined by a professional.
 Make sure you keep records of the treatment you receive both immediately after the accident, as well as any ongoing appointments, surgeries, medications, or other treatments you receive due to the accident.

 Some injuries, including soft tissue damage, concussions, and whiplash, may not be apparent immediately but can be detected during a proper examination by a doctor.